AcademySoftwareFoundation/rez/README.md

     >>> print out
     '/software/ext/houdini/12.5.562/bin/hescape'

-## Installation
+## Quickstart

-To install Rez, download the source, and then from the source directory, run the following command (replacing DEST_DIR with your preferred installation path):
+First, install Rez.
+Download the source, and from the source directory, run (with <DEST_DIR> replaced with your install location):

-    ]$ python ./install.py -v DEST_DIR
+    ]$ python ./install.py -v <DEST_DIR>

-Please note that if this fails, there may be a problem with the python executable you are using (it may be a custom python build).
-In this case try using /usr/bin/python instead.

 This installs the Rez command line tools.
 It will print a message at the end telling you how to use Rez when the installation has completed.
 Rez is not a normal Python package and so you do not typically install it with pip or setup.py.

-To install the API, you have two options - you can either install it as a typical Python package, or (and more usefully) you can install it as a Rez package itself.

-To install Rez as a Rez package:
+Do *not* move the installation - re-install to a new location if you want to change the install path.
+If you want to install rez for multiple operating systems, perform separate installs for each of those systems.

+Next, you need to create some essential Rez packages.
+The *rez-bind* tool creates Rez packages that are based on software already installed on your system.
+Try binding the following list of packages (note that for Python, you may need administrative privileges):

+    ]$ rez-bind platform
+    ]$ rez-bind arch
+    ]$ rez-bind os
-    ]$ rez-bind rez
+    ]$ rez-bind python

-    created package 'rez-2.0.0' in /home/ajohns/packages
-    # Now we can resolve a rez environment, and use the API
+Now you should be able to create an environment containing Python.
+Try this:

-    ]$ rez-env rez -- python -c 'import rez; print rez.__version__' 2.0.0
+    ]$ rez-env python -- which python

-To install Rez as a standard python module:

-    ]$ pip install rez

-Or, to install from source:

-    ]$ python setup.py install
+    /home/ajohns/packages/python-2.7.8/platform-linux/arch-x86_64/os-Ubuntu-12.04/bin/python

+## Building Your First Package

+The *rez-build* tool is used to build packages and install them locally (typically to $HOME/packages).
+Once you've done that, you can use them via *rez-env*, just like any other package:

+    ]$ cd example_packages/hello_world
+    ]$ rez-build --install
+    ...
+    ]$ rez-env hello_world -- hello
+    Hello world!

 ## Features